wasta-linux/wasta-linux-website/content/home/download.md

 <p align="center"> ![Wasta-Linux](../../img/wasta-linux-round-128.png)
 # Wasta-Linux: Downloads

-*If you are unsure of which download may be best for your hardware, please use the links at the bottom of this page to post to the Wasta-Linux Users list to ask for clarification.*
+*If you are unsure of which download may be best for your hardware, please use the links at the bottom of this page to post to the Wasta-Linux User Forum(s) to ask for clarification.*

 ### {{< tabs "downloads" >}}